OmGoyal27/Ompy/README.md

         * Any other keys like esc are in their original name; like esc is for the escape key, del is for the delete key, prtsc is for print screen key etc.
         * Any other alphanumeric character will be accepted.
     - For eg; pausekey esc

+- Runpyfile

+    - The runpyfile command's argument accepts the path of a Python file.
+    - It accepts the file's absolute path.
+    - Any pip installation required for the custom file should be done in the environment or system running the initial Python file.
+    - It runs the Python file as the host.
+    - For eg; runpyfile C:/PathToPythonfile.py